Concert un samedi par mois à 17h dans le Théâtre Claude Lévi-Strauss ou son Foyer.

 Accès réservé aux visiteurs munis d’un billet collections permanentes ou d’un billet « Un jour au musée », dans la limite des places disponibles.

-Far away from city commotion, to be back in the precious atmosphere of former music rooms.
+Far away from the commotion of the city, re-discover the precious atmosphere of former music rooms.

 September 29th 2007 - Robin Huw Bowen and Afo Gwilym, harp and Celtic songs (Wales)

-At the origins of the welsh harp and on the occasion of the ‘Mêlée des cultures’ event (A cultural mix), this first music room is a musical way of celebrating rugby while paying homage to the Celtic tradition of Wales.
-More than mastering this art with perfection, Robin Huw Bowen is one of the most important figures in traditional music.
+At the origins of the Welsh harp and on the occasion of the ‘Mêlée des cultures’ event (A cultural mix), this first music room is a musical way of celebrating rugby while paying homage to the Celtic tradition of Wales.
+Robin Huw Bowen has mastered this art to perfection and is one of the most important figures in traditional music.
 His influence on popular music and his contribution to the repertoires of harp music in Gaelic culture is considerable.

 October 13th 2007 - Liu Fang, Pipa Lute (China)